 Most of the time, the charges/penalties you receive will be dependent upon the type of drug you attempted to sell, the amount sold (if any), and if you have any previous drug charges.

-If you were caught with drugs but didn’t intend to sell them, you could also be charged if it is determined you have too much of an illegal substance in your possession.
+If you were caught with drugs but did not intend to sell them, you could also be charged if it is determined you have too much of an illegal substance in your possession.

 The type of punishment you receive for the offense will be different depending on where you live.
 Next, if you were caught selling, the punishment you receive will be dependent on how much of the drug was found on you.